 The strongest photographs usually come from awareness and responsiveness, not from adherence to a pre-written plan.

 This is why two photographers can stand in the same place, at the same time, and produce completely different bodies of work.
-The value isn’t in the checklist; it’s in the interpretation.
+The value is in the interpretation.

 The limits of inspiration photos

-That doesn’t mean inspiration images are inherently bad or unwelcome.
-It means they’re often misunderstood, and therefore over-weighted.
+Inspiration photos aren’t inherently bad or unwelcome.
+It just means they’re often misunderstood, and therefore over-weighted.

 When couples look at a photograph they love, they’re usually responding to a combination of things.
 It might be the expressions, the couple’s connection, the softness of the light, the color palette, or the overall mood.
 Sometimes it’s all of those things at once, or something else entirely.